megamanhxh/ng-alt-sidebar/projects/ng-alt-sidebar/README.md

 ### SystemJS configuration

-If you were using SystemJS, huge chance it will not work anymore due to the change of module exporting.
+> **Note:** If you were using SystemJS, huge chance it will not work anymore due to the change of module exporting.

 ## Changelog